himanjalsaha/indika-backend/readme.md

 ## challenges

-1) spent too muchtimet tinkering with aws and configuration but still managed to do it
+1) spent too much time tinkering with aws and configuration but still managed to do it

-2)afterx deploying I had an authorisation error which I fixed by writing custom aws rules
+2)after deploying I had an authorisation error which I fixed by writing custom aws rules

-3) other than that kept the logic simplea
+3) had no unique attribute in response , after adding database added the object key as unique key

 scope